JimothyScript/the-best-game-in-the-world/README.md

 # Conway's Game of Life

 This simulation is a cellular automaton devised by John Conway in 1970.
-This particular variation is _HighLife_, where a dead cell comes to life if it is surrounded by 6 living cells.
-It's best known for the "replicator" pattern.
+This particular variation is, _HighLife_, where a dead cell comes to life if it is surrounded by 6 living cells.
+It's best known for the "replicator" pattern which is available to use in the template.

 __SKILLS:__ React, CSS Grid Layout, and Flexbox.